emranxec/MyLearning/README.md

 - [Transaction Management](https://docs.spring.io/spring-framework/docs/4.2.x/spring-framework-reference/html/transaction.html)

 ----
-##  explain Transactions in hibernate?
+## Q. explain Transactions in hibernate?

 ### Transaction Interface in Hibernate
 > In hibernate framework, we have Transaction interface that defines the unit of work.